 Consumer Cellular, Incorporated v.
 ConsumerAffairs.com, Inc.

 Representing all defendants against unlawful trade practice, intentional interference with prospective economic relationships, defamation, and RICO claims, arising out of content on defendants’ consumer review website.
 (D. Or.
 2016)

 Penguin Group (USA) Inc. v.
 American Buddha

-Representing Penguin Random House in its copyright infringement claims against a nonprofit that places publisher’s works online and claims fair use because of alleged transformative searchability.
+Obtained summary judgment for Penguin Random House in its copyright infringement claims against a nonprofit that places publisher’s works online and claims fair use because of alleged transformative searchability.
 (D. Ariz.
-Ongoing)
+2015)

 Lincoln City Lodging Limited Partnership I v.
 John/Jane Doe, dba TripAdvisor User “12Kelly”

 In a precedent-setting matter for TripAdvisor, successfully used Oregon’s media shield law to quash subpoena seeking the identity of an anonymous TripAdvisor reviewer.
 (2014)

 Successfully defended CBS News and 48 Hours against defamation and privacy claims arising out of criminal investigation.
 (2015)

 Oregon Health and Sciences University v.
 The Oregonian